pairshaped/curlingio-docs/docs/getting-started/curling-club-managers.md

 - Results publication.
 - Extensive permissions system for third parties to manage your leagues and competitions.

-Curling I/O manages the competitions for membership associations across Canada and for Curling Canada.
+Curling IO manages the competitions for membership associations across Canada and for Curling Canada.
-If you've ever checked the scoreboard for the Brier's or Scotties on [curling.ca](https://www.curling.ca/scoreboard), then you've already seen Curling I/O in action.
+If you've ever checked the scoreboard for the Brier's or Scotties on [curling.ca](https://www.curling.ca/scoreboard), then you've already seen Curling IO in action.

 ## Bookkeeping and Reports